DataFire/Integrations/integrations/generated/google_calendar/README.md

 ### EntryPoint
 * EntryPoint `object`
   * accessCode `string`: The access code to access the conference.
 The maximum length is 128 characters.
+  * entryPointFeatures `array`: Features of the entry point, such as being toll or toll-free.
+One entry point can have multiple features.
+However, toll and toll-free cannot be both set on the same entry point.
+    * items `string`
   * entryPointType `string`: The type of the conference entry point.
   * label `string`: The label for the URI.
 Visible to end users.
 Not localized.
 The maximum length is 512 characters.
   * meetingCode `string`: The meeting code to access the conference.
 The maximum length is 128 characters.
   * passcode `string`: The passcode to access the conference.
 The maximum length is 128 characters.
   * password `string`: The password to access the conference.
 The maximum length is 128 characters.
   * pin `string`: The PIN to access the conference.
 The maximum length is 128 characters.
+  * regionCode `string`: The CLDR/ISO 3166 region code for the country associated with this phone access.
+Example: "SE" for Sweden.
   * uri `string`: The URI of the entry point.
 The maximum length is 1300 characters.

 ### Error